JinchuLi2002/astro-link-forecasting/README.md

 - alpha
 - seeds

-To reproduce full paper averages, use multiple seeds.
+To reproduce paper averages, use multiple seeds.

----

-### methods

-Enable or disable forecasting methods.

----

-### output

-Defines:

-- output subdirectory
-- which strata to report
-- CSV export path

 ---